 6. How Accessible is a Li River Cruise?

 If you’re a wheelchair user, contact your tour company before paying for this trip, as a river cruise from Guilin might not be the perfect trip for you.
 Here’s why:

 - There’s a flight of steps down to the boarding jetty and a similar flight of steps to ascend on arrival at Yangshuo.
 I didn’t see a ramp at either location, and the steps at Yangshuo are crowded with street hawkers selling fruit and souvenirs

 - The best views are from the upper decks of the cruise boats, which are not wheelchair accessible.
 Our boat had two flights of steps up to the upper viewing decks, and there was no seating on those upper decks.

 - There’s no disabled toilet on board (the three-star boat we cruised down the river on only had squat toilets)

-That said, the views from the picture windows are superb and there is a ramp onto the cruise boats, once you reach the jetty.
+That said, the views from the picture windows are superb, and there is a ramp for the cruise boats once you reach the jetty.
 If you can manage the steps down to the jetty and you arrange with your tour company to be picked up as you disembark at Yangshuo, you’ll love this Guilin river tour.

 7. When Can I Go On A Guilin River Cruise?

-These cruises run all year around, but the depth of the river varies, depending on the time of year.
-During summer and early autumn, you’ll be able to admire the skill of the boat captains as they navigate narrow, channels, avoiding the dangerous shallows.
+These cruises run all year round, but the depth of the river varies depending on the time of year.
+During summer and early autumn, you’ll be able to admire the skill of the boat captains as they navigate narrow channels, avoiding the dangerous shallows.